NXP/ot-nxp/src/imx_rt/rt1060/README.md

 ![rt1060_k32w061_pin_settings](../../../doc/img/imxrt1060/rt1060_k32w061_pin_settings.jpg)

-## Flash Binaries
+### Genrating a K32W0 OT-RCP transceiver image

-### K32W061 OT-RCP transceiver image
+To target a RT1060 + K32W0 configuration, before building any Openthread host applications, it is required to generate a K32W0 RCP image.

-An ot-rcp image has to be built.
-For that, it is recommended to follow the [K32W061 Readme][k32w061-readme].
+To know how to build an Openthread K32W0 application it is recommended to follow the [K32W061 Readme][k32w061-readme].

 To avoid to have to rebuild all K32W061 application, it is recommended to build only the ot_rcp version using the below command: